-The Bank Group also supports financial market insurance and risk management.
-In developing countries, farmers, agro-enterprises, and governments can employ a range of technical, managerial, and financial approaches to mitigate, transfer, and cope with risks.
-The World Bank supports the development and implementation of agricultural sector and supply chain risk management strategies in a growing number of developing countries through the provision of technical assistance, capacity transfer, and training.
+Financial market insurance products and risk management strategies: In developing countries, farmers, agro-enterprises, and governments can employ a range of approaches to mitigate, transfer, and cope with risks.
+The Bank supports the implementation of agricultural sector and supply chain risk management strategies through technical assistance and training.